hashgraph/hedera-services/docs/design/services/token-service/alias-configuration.md

 ### Notes

 - For the EVM address cases we should store the alias value in the state not only in the memory structure
-- It is ok for different accounts to have the same key
+- It is OK for different accounts to have the same key
 - For accounts with non-empty aliases if we have a key that is set, it should match the alias (for key aliases the values should be equal and for EVM aliases the key should be the ECDSA key from which the EVM address is derived)